siddharthharshraj/spam-api/README.md

 ## Conclusion

-This document serves as a guide to test all the available API endpoints for the Instahyre Full Stack Developer Task - Siddharth Harsh Raj
+This document serves as a guide to test all the available API endpoints.